-As a general rule of thumb, the lower the grade level, the more direct, explicit instruction is needed, for obvious reasons.
-In the lower grades, most students lack the requisite mental models (schemas), knowledge base, skills, experience, emotional and social maturity, etc. to learn effectively on their own without the guidance of a skilled teacher and adult.
+In the lower grades, most students lack the requisite mental models (schemas), knowledge base, skills, experience, habits, emotional and social maturity, etc. to learn effectively on their own without the guidance of a skilled teacher and adult.
 The younger the student, all else being equal, the more guidance, structure, teaching, and intervention the student may need to help ensure he/she stays on the right track, academically, socially, and emotionally.
 The early years are not only important for brain development but also for social and emotional development.

-This is why teachers should get to know their students and must listen to what their students have to say so they understand where each student is really at, academically and otherwise.
-This is why teachers should have a good understanding of their students’ knowledge and skill level and readiness for the course.
-This is why teachers, as subject matter experts in their field and as pedagogical experts, should think carefully about which pedagogical approach(es) is/are most suited for their particular grade level, subject, learning objectives, and students’ backgrounds and readiness.
+Thus, teachers should get to know their students so they understand where each student is really at, academically, personally, and otherwise.
+This is why teachers should have a good understanding of their students’ knowledge and skill levels and readiness for the course being taught.
+This is why teachers, as subject matter experts in their field and as pedagogical experts, should think carefully about which pedagogical approach(es) is/are most suited for their particular grade level, subject matter, learning objectives, and students’ backgrounds and readiness for the course.

 The nature of learning

 Some classes are homogenous, in terms of student demographics and student abilities, and some are more heterogeneous.
-Depending on the particular mix of students, the teacher may adjust the direct instruction in different ways (for example, to differentiate the way instruction is delivered).
-In short, a sensible student-centered approach to teaching is focused on producing real learning in students (that can be measured, empirically) and continually adjusts the teaching accordingly.
+Thus, depending on the particular mix of students, the teacher may need to adjust the direct instruction in different ways (for example, to differentiate the way instruction is delivered).
+In short, a sensible learner/learning-centered approach to teaching is intentional and purposeful and focused on producing real learning in students (that can be measured, empirically) and continually adjusts the teaching accordingly.
 In addition, other strategies such as appropriate classroom management and student motivation strategies are also important.
 To those ends, building academic success, and thereby academic confidence, in students is key.

-Learning is a complex biological phenomenon and a multifacteed psychological/sociological construct.
-Therefore, we need effective and holistic ways (for example, periodic formative and summative student assessments, assignments, projects, teacher observations) to determine the degree and depth of learning taking place in students.
+Therefore, we need effective and holistic ways (for example, periodic formative and summative student assessments, assignments, and projects) to help determine the degree and depth of learning taking place in students.
 We cannot assume that students have learned what they were expected to learn just because the content was taught or just because they were exposed to the content.
 Valid and reliable assessment methods help educators measure academic achievement which is one of the main aims of education.

-Students, especially at the lower levels, need a structured environment and they need an expert to teach them directly and explicitly on what they need to know in order to build a solid foundation of knowledge and skills as well as the proper habits and attitudes of mind.
-And, ideally, teachers should do this in a way that is motivating, engaging, and participatory – that is one of the great challenges for teachers.
+Students, especially at the lower levels, need routine and a structured environment and they need a caring adult and expert to teach them directly and explicitly what they need to know in order to build solid foundational knowledge and skills as well as the proper habits and attitudes of mind.
+And, ideally, teachers should do this in a way that is motivating, engaging, participatory, and culturally responsive – that is one of the great challenges of teaching.

 The nature of teaching

-For instance, a class with an introductory period of direct, scaffolded instruction of new concepts (teacher modeling and active student observation and questioning) followed by engaged students practicing/applying the concept (learning-by-doing and independent practice) can be highly effective when done in the right way by a skilled teacher.
+For instance, a lesson with an introductory period of direct instruction of new concepts (teacher modeling together with active student observation, appropriate note-taking, and questioning) followed by engaged students practicing/applying the concept (guided instruction, learning-by-doing, independent practice, time on task) can be effective when done in the right way by a skilled teacher.
 In addition, methods such as concrete-representational-abstract teaching can be used to help scaffold the instruction.
 Ultimately, in order for students to achieve academic success and in order for students to reach a mastery level, students must spend time engaged in critical thinking where they apply their knowledge and skills to increasingly complex, real-world problems.

-Teaching is one of the most challenging jobs in existence because the teacher has to deal with several variables at once – different student personalities, different family backgrounds, different cultural backgrounds, different personal issues, different levels of academic readiness, and group dynamics, among other factors – as well as the different aspects of the broader school and community environment.
+Teaching is one of the most challenging jobs in existence because the teacher has to deal with several variables at once – different student personalities, different family backgrounds, different cultural backgrounds, different belief systems, different personal issues, different levels of academic readiness, and group dynamics, among other factors – as well as the different aspects of the broader school and community environment.
 Strategies such as culturally responsive teaching may help provide a more meaningful learning experience for the students.

 The nature of education

-As students progress through the grades, they are expected to become more self-regulating because, with each grade, they are developing a larger knowledge base, a larger skill set, more maturity, more independence, etc. When students become adults and enter college (or the workforce), constructivist-oriented approaches to learning become increasingly appropriate because students are expected to become more like experts in their fields where they are capable of constructing new knowledge – this is especially true at the masters and doctoral levels.
+As students progress through the grades, they are expected to become more self-regulating because, with each grade, they are developing a larger knowledge base, a larger skill set, more maturity, more independence, etc. When students become adults and enter college (or the workforce), constructivist-oriented approaches to learning become increasingly appropriate because students are expected to become more like experts in their fields where they are capable of constructing (producing) new knowledge.

 One specific pedagogical method is not inherently better or worse than another across the entire educational system, given the huge diversity of the educational system.
-It would be difficult to argue that there is only one pedagogical method that is inherently superior to all others for every grade level (from pre-school to doctoral studies) and every learning domain (from the sciences to humanities to the arts) and every subject across the entire educational system (from schools to vocational and community colleges to universities), given the complexity of learning development throughout the different life stages, as well as other factors.
+It would be difficult to argue that there is only one pedagogical method or educational approach that is inherently superior to all others for every grade level (from pre-school to doctoral studies) and every learning domain (from the sciences to humanities to the arts) and every subject across the entire educational system (from schools to vocational and community colleges to universities), given the complexity of learning and brain development throughout the different life stages, as well as other factors.

 Patrick Blessinger is a teacher with the New York State Education Department, an adjunct associate professor of education at St John’s University, New York City, United States, and chief research scientist for the International Higher Education Teaching and Learning Association or HETL.